wp-plugins/reach-connector/readme.txt

 To pull a list of campaigns from REACH to display on your site use the shortcode [campaigns] on any page.

 To display a donation page from REACH&#8480; on your site use the shortcode [donations] on any page.
-You can also pass optional paramters defined in the Giving Options page in REACH to customize the donation form by setting price, recurring period, purpose etc.
+You can also pass optional paramters defined in the Giving Options page in REACH to customize the donation form by setting amount, recurring period, purpose etc.

 amount
-fixed_amount
+fixed_amount (true/false)
 recurring
 fixed_recurring (true/false)
 referral